At a glance

 Avoid using holiday presents as an incentive for good behavior, such as saying things like “If you’re really good, maybe Santa will bring you that bike you wanted.”
 Or “If you don’t sit still in the car, forget about getting a lot of gifts this year.”

-.
+For young kids and kids who struggle with attention, it’s more helpful to focus on short-term rewards and consequences.
 These can have a bigger impact on their behavior and won’t risk putting a negative spin on the holidays.